Fuzuli Cantata: Third part

 The third part of the cantata is given by the composer as a fiery finale.
 Researcher N. Mirzayeva has divided this section into two parts and explained it in five sections based on its content.
 I. Instrumental introduction, chorus, vocalization, II.
 Meno mosso with unison chorus for the first verse of the poem and an orchestral interlude, III.
 Moderato mixed-style introduction: orchestral-choral-vocalization, IV.
 In the tutti section, a band of Rza's poem "Come from the Suffering of Time" is used for the chorus and orchestra.
 The text's four lines are based on the a–a–b–b principle, while the last two lines are based on the b material.
 V. In the coda, the phrase "Great Master" is used.

 Despite starting in Allegro tempo, changes in Meno mosso and Moderato tempo are encountered in this section.
 The use of contrast nuances plays a big role in the dramatization of the themes.
 Here, nuances such as p, pp, ppp, f, ff, sf, ritenuto, diminuendo, crescendo are used interchangeably.
 In addition to the diversity of tempo and nuances, changing meters such as 2/4, 3/4, 4/4, 6/8, 6/4 are also employed.

 The third movement of the cantata is in the key of G sharp minor.
 The orchestral introduction to the movement is rich in melodic and monodic passages.
 It is expressed in three parts: introduction, instrumental introduction, and choral passage.
-In the second measure of the introduction, there is a modulation to the key of C sharp minor, and after a glissando, the instrumental connecting section up to Meno mosso shows a modulation to the key of C major.
+In the second measure of the introduction, there is a modulation to the key of C minor, and after a glissando, the instrumental connecting section up to Meno mosso shows a modulation to the key of C major.
 The tenor's solo from Meno mosso to Espresivo and the response of the female choir are expressed in a twelve-measure period with the verse "Do not give your soul to love, for love is a disease of the soul."

 The verses of the poem "Gel ey dövrün cəfasından" by the poet Rəsul Rza are used as the culmination of both this section and the entire cantata.
 The first two verses create the thematic material for the aa section, while the third and fourth verses create a new thematic material for the bb section.
 At the end of the section, the unison choir singing in high notes is extended to four bars in 4/4 time and the first beat of the next bar.

 The dramatic line in the work is derived from the poetic images and is reflected in the melodies created by the composer based on mugam intonations.
 The use of melodic and rhythmic elements within the framework of the color of folk music has had a serious impact on its harmony.